PersonalFinanceManagersvfc/PersonalFinanceManager_Documentation/PersonalFinanceManager_Docu.md

 ### USER LOGGING:
 Once logged in, you’ll likely be taken to a dashboard.
 This is the main hub where you can see a snapshot of your financial situation:

-• Account Balances: View balances from linked bank accounts, credit cards, and investment accounts.
-•Income vs. Expenses: Get a quick summary of your total income and total expenses for the current month.
-Budget Overview: See how much you’ve spent in each budget category and how much you have remaining.

 ### USER AUTHENTICATION:
 • Username/Email & Password: Enter your credentials, such as your email or username and password.